 Overview

 The formal outputs from the project (milestones and deliverables) pass through a formal review process.
-The review process is timed to ensure the output is available to the EC at the end of the project month (PM) that the material is due.
+The review process provides staged deadlines during the process to ensure the output is available to the EC at the end of the project month (PM) that the material is due.
 Deliverable and milestone review forms are available from https://documents.egi.eu/document/54.

-The review process is identical for milestones and deliverables except for:
+The review process for a milestone and a deliverable is identical except for:

-Milestones are expected to have two reviews – from a reviewer and the moderator.
+Milestones are expected to have two reviews – produced by a reviewer and the moderator.

-Deliverables are expected to have three reviews – from two reviewers and the moderator.
+Deliverables are expected to have three reviews – produced by two reviewers and the moderator.

-The reviewers are drawn (one from each of EGI’s functional areas not involved in its production) from EGI’s functional areas (i.e. Operations, User Community, Technology and Policy).
+The reviewers are selected (one from each of EGI’s functional areas not involved in its production) from EGI’s functional areas (i.e. Operations, User Community, Technology and Policy).

-Other outputs from the project, such as documents that are not deliverables or milestones may use modified versions of the official document templates and are reviewed internally.
+Other outputs from the project, such as documents that are neither deliverables nor milestones, may use modified versions of the official document templates and are also reviewed internally.

 Roles